HONORING WHERE YOU ARE

 WELCOME TO YOUR HERO’S JOURNEY

-You have a Destiny, and to find it, you must go on your own hero’s journey.
-You will likely begin this journey pressured by cultural mores that promise conventional success as long as you choose certain paths and stick to them.
+You have a destiny, and to discover it, you must embark on your own hero’s journey.
+At the start of this journey, you will likely feel pressure from societal norms that promise conventional success if you follow certain paths and remain on them.

-But to become who you are, you must be on your path.
-If you want to know who you are, you can’t stay on someone else’s pre-assigned path.
-You can’t even take a hike on the yellow brick road because it will probably lead you to the wrong city or the wrong school and the wrong teacher.
-But when we take the path that is ours, the one that calls to us, we will come to know ourselves, and what we are meant to do.
+To become your true self, you must follow your own path.
+If you want to discover who you really are, you can’t stick to someone else’s predetermined route.
+Even the yellow brick road can lead you astray.
+It could take you to the wrong city, school, or teacher.
+However, when you choose the path that resonates with you, the one that calls to you, you will come to know yourself and realize what you are meant to do.

-Have patience with your process.
-Surrender to the experiences that bring you clarity.
-Know that as you gain more experience, your knowledge of what you are here to do will continue to crystallize for you.
-Believe that you are here to do what draws you, what fulfills you, and what brings you joy.
-Your job is to connect with that.
-You are on an exciting reconnaissance mission, no matter if you have just begun, or are years deep into the territory.
+Practice patience with your journey.
+Embrace the experiences that provide you with clarity.
+As you gain more experience, your understanding of your purpose will continue to sharpen.
+Trust that you are meant to pursue what inspires you, fulfills you, and brings you joy.
+Your task is to connect with those passions.
+You are on an exciting exploration, whether you are just starting or have been on this path for years.

-At the end of life, you will have a map like no other.
+At the end of your life, you will possess a unique map that reflects your experiences like no other.

 Need help or have questions?
 Contact Me

-NO INDIVIDUAL INSURANCE PLAN WILL COVER THIS KIND OF THING
+NO INSURANCE PLAN WILL COVER THIS KIND OF THING

 Do they have insurance on us?